Using Your Mobile Phone When Driving

 New drivers risk being disqualified

-If you have just passed your driving test or have recently gained a new category on your driving license, getting caught using a mobile phone while driving will have dire consequences.
+Getting caught using a mobile phone will have dire consequences.
+When you have passed your driving test do not use your mobile phone when driving.
 Getting 6 points on your driving license means you will lose your license.
-This will impact on your car insurance and you will have to reapply for your driving license by taking your theory and driving test again.
+You will have to for your driving license again by taking your theory and driving test again.

 In August 2016, a HGV driver traveling at 50mph was scrolling through his mobile phone.
 The traffic in front of his vehicle was stationary.
 The driver was so engrossed in his mobile phone he was unaware of the traffic ahead.
 Four people lost their lives that day.
 The driver of the HGV vehicle was handed down a 10-year jail sentence.
 If any lessons are to be learnt from this tragic event, it is that using mobile phones when driving can have deadly consequences.